resmio/git-along/README.md

 - When the main feature branch is ready, the pull request is created from that branch to master.

 ## Labels ##

+### Domain labels###
+Domain labels specify what domain an issue belongs to.
+Assigning a domain label makes sure issues get the attention of the appropriate people.
+Color is #66CDAA (Medium Aquamarine)

+**Labels**
+- `Backend`: Covers everything that doesn't fall under the responsibility of one of the others teams.
+- `Documentation`: Covers everything related to writing documentations.
+- `Frontend`: Covers everything related to the way resmio behaves (and looks) in the browser.
+- `Operations`: Covers everything related to operational stuff (deploys, merges, renewing SSL certificates, upgrading CloudAMQP, ...)
+- `UX`: Issues for the UX team.
+Covers new or existing functionality that needs a design proposal.

 `Work in Progress`: used for pull requests that are still not ready to be merged but are created because you need help or in-between review.